 - To assess if we need outside professional guidance and help (such as a Speech and Language Therapist)

-Until the age of 2, children are only observed using formative assessment.
 At the age of 2, all children are assessed using our Foundation Stage Tracker (summative assessment).
 At this stage, we will make a judgement to ascertain if children are at their expected level of development.
 We use the Early Years Foundation Stage as our criteria and will assess if children are emerging, developing or secure in the following areas:

 - Personal, Social and Emotional Development